 Randall Davidson is both a cellist and composer.
 His cello experiences include 27 years at the Minnesota Renaissance Festival where he learned to wear tights with conviction and a sense of humility.
 His most noteworthy composition is a collaboration with Garrison Keillor in "The Young Lutheran's Guide to the Orchestra" which contains a warning to all you Lutherans: if you want to avoid sin, learn how to play the harp and marry a percussionist.
 Randall is married to an oboist, Merilee Klemp.
-This is his third tour with Lorie Line.
+This is his fourth tour with Lorie Line.